Putting the Student Loan Problem in Perspective

 One of the biggest headaches in the college planning process is figuring out how much each college actually costs.
 We are now in an age where the cost of attendance at some private colleges has crested $70,000 a year!

 But, depending on the school, your financial situation, and the academic record of your student, this may be much more than you will actually pay.

 The process is notoriously opaque.
 Here’s an explanation of how college pricing works and how you can figure out what you will pay.

 5. See if you are eligible for The American Opportunity Tax Credit.

 The American Opportunity Tax Credit is a $2500 per year tax credit for taxpayers that have paid $10,000 or more to a college.
 There are income limits for this credit: households with over $160,000 in adjusted gross income will not qualify.

-Apply for scholarships and grants throughout college.
+Remember, to apply for scholarships and grants throughout college.
 Even if you don’t receive a scholarship before your first year of college, there are many opportunities to apply for scholarships during the school year.